 We recommend using all three lessons together and in the following order: Evaluating Sources; Investigating a Topic; and Understanding & Using Synthesis.
-These modules work best when integrated into the Canvas course and students are given credit for completing the work.
+These lessons work best when the pre- and post-work is placed in Canvas and students are notified (given credit) for completing that work.
 We are happy to add things to Canvas for you - just let us know!

 Library Day 1: "Evaluating Sources" for Face-to-Face Classes